hobbes7878/data-driven-journalism/README.md

 Class participation will be graded after every class on a 3-point scale:

-**3 points:** You came to class obviously prepared and participated in that day's discussion with original insights that forwarded the conversation.
+**3 points:** You came to class obviously prepared, participated in that day's discussion with original insights that forwarded the conversation or proved you were proficient in an assigned data journalism technique.

 **2 points:** You came and participated in the discussion, but mostly just reacted to what other people said rather than give your own original take.
 It was not entirely clear to me you read all required reading or completed all of the assignments for that day's class.

 **1 point:** You were not an active participant in class conversation.
 It was clear to me you did not complete required readings or assignments before class.

 In rare cases, a class participation grade will include a reading quiz.
 These will not be pop quizzes.
+More regularly, you will produce proof you completed an exercise in class as part of your participation grade.

-If you're worried about your participation grade, ask me **sooner rather than later** how you're doing and how you can improve your grade.
+If you're worried about your participation grade, ask me **sooner rather than later** how you're doing and how you can improve.
+If you're engaged in this class and attend, there is no reason you won't get full marks.

 #### Midterm project